Data-driven Sensor Placement for Predictive Applications: A Correlation-Assisted Attribution Framework (CAAF): Results

-The resulting sensor configurations from CAAF, EI, and KE methods are compared using three key performance metrics: root mean square error (RMS) , condition number (CN), and determinant (DET).
-The RMS metric quantifies the orthogonality of the mode shape matrix, $\boldsymbol{\Phi}$, truncated to the selected sensor locations, while the CN and DET assess modal independence.
-The \textit{Methods} section provides complete implementation details for these metrics.
+OSP methods for SHM have been extensively studied, with common approaches including EI \cite{kammer1991sensor} and its variants (EI-mass \cite{garvey1996evaluation}, EI-dpr \cite{meo2005optimal}), as well as energy-based methods like kinetic energy (KE) and weighted average KE \cite{kammer1991sensor,li2007connection,liu2018optimal}.
+In this study, we validate the data-driven CAAF method against these established analytical OSP approaches using the standard SHM assessment metrics on the cantilever benchmark.
+The three traditional assessment metrics are root mean square (RMS), condition number (CN), and determinant (DET).
+They measure the RMS of the off-diagonal entries of the mass-weighted modal assurance criterion (MMAC) matrix, CN of the mode shape matrix, $\boldsymbol{\Phi}$, and DET of the reduced Fisher information matrix, respectively.
+RMS quantifies the orthogonality of the mode shape matrix, truncated to the selected sensor locations, while the CN and DET assess modal independence.
 Optimal sensor configurations should minimize RMS and CN while maximizing DET, thereby ensuring maximal mode shape orthogonality and independence.
 High RMS/CN values or low DET values indicate suboptimal sensor placement.
+To compare the sensors from OSP methods with the optimal ones, we also identified sensor configurations that achieve the optimum for each of these three metrics using a brute-force search by minimizing RMS (Min RMS), CN (Min CN), and the Combined Score, defined as

+where the reference RMS ($RMS_{\text{ref}}$), the reference CN range ($CN_{\text{range}}$), and the maximum determinant ($DET_{\text{max}}$) are pre-computed normalization constants.
+Since the sensors that maximize the DET are mathematically equivalent to those identified by the EI method, these are referred to collectively as EI throughout this application.
+The sensor configurations identified by EI, KE, and the brute-force methods are displayed in Fig.~\ref{fig:SHM_combined}a.
+The \textit{Methods} section provides complete implementation details for these metrics.

-As illustrated in Figure~\ref{fig:SHM_combined}(b--d), CAAF achieves superior performance in both RMS and CN compared to EI and KE methods for high-density sensor configurations, despite the lower DET values.
-This performance pattern confirms that CAAF-based sensor placements yield better mode shape orthogonality and independence while maintaining competitive information content.
-These findings establish CAAF as a high-performing, data-driven OSP method applicable to traditionally analytical problems when implemented with proper model training and cluster selection.
+Sensor configurations derived from CAAF are compared against alternative methods using the three established metrics.
+As illustrated in Fig.~\ref{fig:SHM_combined}b--d, CAAF achieves performance comparable to the EI and KE methods in both RMS and CN for $n_\text{sensor}>5$.
+Although the DET values for CAAF-derived configurations are lower at higher sensor densities, they exhibit strong agreement with benchmark methods in sparse sensing regimes.
+This performance pattern confirms that CAAF-based placements preserve mode shape orthogonality and independence while maintaining competitive information content.
+We also observe that brute-force sensors (Min RMS, Min CN, and Combined Score) achieve very low RMS and CN at the expense of DET performance, suggesting an inherent trade-off between these metrics.
+To quantify the predictive performance in these applications, we utilize the relative $L_2$ prediction error for the target quantities of interest ($\boldsymbol{q}$), denoted as $\varepsilon$ and defined as: